JvanKatwijk/qt-dab/README.md

 Features
 =================================================================

   * Qt-DAB supports most common SDR devices directly.
-The device interface is quite simple and in a different document it is explained in detail how to use the interface for other devices;
+The device interface is quite simple and in a different document it is explained in detail how to use the interface  to implement control for other devices;
   * Qt-DAB supports so-called *favorites* (i.e. channel, service pairs) for easy switching between services in different ensembles (see below),
   * Qt-DAB recognizes and interprets *TII* (Transmitter Identification Information) data of - if the received signal is from multiple transmitters - *all* detectable transmitters, can be made visible simultaeously, and displays the transmitters on a map.
 A separare tool is available to download the required database.
   * Qt-DAB starts EPG/SPI services automatically in the background and provides means to show resulting time tables;